High-order van Hove singularities and nematic instability in the kagome superconductor CsTi$_3$Bi$_5$: Methodology

 Electronic structure calculations were performed within the density functional theory framework with projector-augmented wave potentials~\cite{DFT_1964, blochl1994projector}, using the Vienna ab initio simulation package (VASP)~\cite{kresse1996efficient, kresse1999from}.
 The Perdew-Burke-Ernzerhof (PBE) parameterization of the generalized gradient approximation (GGA) was employed to consider exchange-correlation effects~\cite{PBE}.
 An energy cutoff of 330 eV was set for the plane wave basis set, and a $10 \times 10 \times 8$ $\Gamma$-centered k-point mesh was used for Brillouin zone sampling.
 Lattice parameters and ionic positions were optimized until the residual forces on each ion were less than $1.0 \times 10^{-3}$ eV/atom.
 The optimized structural parameters are given in Table~\ref{tab1}.
 We constructed a material-specific tight-binding model Hamiltonian from atom-centered Wannier functions, considering Ti $s$, $d$, and Bi $p$ states~\cite{wannier90}.
 Finer $k$-mesh electronic structure calculations and charge-susceptibility analyses were performed using the obtained tight-binding Hamiltonian of CsTi$_3$Bi$_5$.

-The superconducting $T_c$ of CsTi$_3$Bi$_5$ was obtained by evaluating the electron-phonon interaction based on the Eliashberg spectral function ($\alpha^2F(\omega)$) with Quantum Espresso~\cite{QE} and EPW~\cite{EPW} codes.
-The energy spectrum in quantum espresso was calculated with PBE-GGA density functional and norm-conserving pseudopotentials~\cite{pseudodojo} using the relaxed parameters obtained in VASP.
+The superconducting $T_c$ of CsTi$_3$Bi$_5$ was obtained by evaluating the electron-phonon interaction based on the Eliashberg spectral function ($\alpha^2F(\omega)$) with Quantum ESPRESSO (QE)~\cite{QE} and EPW~\cite{EPW} codes.
+The energy spectrum in QE was calculated with PBE-GGA density functional and norm-conserving PBE pseudopotentials with standard accuracy from the PseudoDojo library~\cite{pseudodojo} using the relaxed parameters obtained in VASP.
 A plane-wave energy cutoff of 60 Ry and a charge density cutoff of 480 Ry were used.
 The phonon spectrum was obtained through density functional perturbation theory.
-Notably, we confirmed the consistency of the electron and phonon dispersions calculated in VASP and quantum espresso codes and found an excellent agreement between them.
-For electron-phonon coupling, a fine 32$\times$32$\times$24 $k$-grid and 16$\times$16$\times$12 $q$-grid were used in the bulk Brillouin zone.
+Notably, we confirmed the consistency of the electron and phonon dispersions calculated in VASP and QE codes and found a good agreement between them (see the Supplemental Materials (SM))~\cite{supp}.
+For electron-phonon coupling, a carefully converged fine 32$\times$32$\times$24 $k$-grid and 16$\times$16$\times$12 $q$-grid were used in the bulk Brillouin zone~\cite{supp}.
 The effects of additional carriers in CsTi$_3$Bi$_5$ were simulated by adding and removing electrons in the unit cell with a neutralizing uniform background charge.
 For the calculation of susceptibilities, a fine $200 \times 200$ $k$ mesh was used at temperature $T=0.01$ K.